California judge blocks Trump order on sanctuary city funding

-A federal judge on Tuesday blocked any attempt by the Trump administration to withhold funding from “sanctuary cities” that do not co-operate with U.S. immigration authorities, saying the president has no authority to attach new conditions to federal spending.
+A federal judge on Tuesday blocked any attempt by the Trump administration to withhold funding from “sanctuary cities” that do not co-operate with U.S. immigration officials, saying the president has no authority to attach new conditions to federal spending.

 U.S. District Judge William Orrick issued the preliminary injunction in two lawsuits — one brought by the city of San Francisco, the other by Santa Clara County — against an executive order targeting communities that protect immigrants from deportation.